 Today, we’re going to cover everything you need to know about Zoom, its most popular video conference solutions, pros and cons, and Zoom alternatives.

 Please note that this Zoom alternatives post covers a technology which is always changing and evolving.
-This post reflects the most accurate information as of July 2020.
+With our new integration allowing live streaming a Zoom meeting via Dacast, this post reflects the most accurate information as of November 2020.

 Table of Contents